Your browser does not support iframes.

 Rajat Jain, wrote in Quora about his interview where he was asked to tell about himself

 P1: - So, Rajat tell me about yourself. (a classical interview question)

-Me- I am Rajat Jain, pursuing Civil Engg., did my schooling from Delhi.
+Me- I am Rajat Jain, pursuing Civil Engineering and I did my schooling from Delhi.
 I like to read detective fiction and solve sudokus in my free time.

 Here, we see that the panellists seemed convinced with Rajat’s answer and were in no mood to probe him further.
 Though it is quite possible that he might have been asked questions related to his liking towards reading detective fiction as well as solving sudokus during the free time.

 Always remember that while facing the interview board, you need to be humble, calm and have a pleasant smile on your face.
 Be your natural self, but don’t Carry a casual body language and at the same time adopt a professional approach.